jpilet/anemomind-doc/README.md

 | GET /api/files/boatid/filename   | Get details about <filename>                   |
 | DELETE /api/files/boatid/filename| Delete <filename>                              |

+POST to /api/files/boatid has to be made using Content-Type: multipart/form-data.

 Uploads pictures and comments
 -----------------------------